-The following is a discussion of the laws and procedures concerning child custody and visitation without divorce.
+The following is a discussion of the laws and procedures about child custody and visitation without divorce.

 Custody Without Divorce

 Most states will give legal custody to the mother of the child unless and until legal paternity is established.
-Once paternity is established, most states will presume legal joint legal custody of the child in the best interest of the child.
-All custody and parenting-time decisions are based on the best interest of the child.
+Once the father is established, most states will presume legal joint legal custody of the child in the best interests of the child.
+All custody arrangements and parenting-time decisions are based on the best interests of the child.

-For unmarried parents involved in a custody dispute, options for the custody decision are largely the same as those for divorcing couples -- child custody and visitation will be resolved either through an agreement between the child's parents or by a family court judge's decision.
-But unlike divorcing couples, unmarried parents will not need to resolve any potentially complicated (and contentious) divorce-related issues, such as the division of property and payment of spousal support.
+For unmarried parents in a custody dispute, custody decisions are made similarly to divorcing couples.
+Child custody and visitation will be resolved through an agreement between the child's parents, or a judge will decide.
+These parents will not need to resolve any complicated or contentious divorce-related issues.

-Therefore, the decision-making process is focused almost exclusively on child custody.
-For this reason, the resolution of custody and visitation may be more simplified for unmarried parents.
-If unmarried parents don't reach a child custody and visitation agreement out-of-court, the matter will go before a family court judge for resolution.
+So, the decision-making process is focused almost entirely on child custody.
+For this reason, deciding custody and visitation may be more simplified for unmarried parents.
+If unmarried parents don't reach a child custody and visitation agreement out of court, the matter will go before a family court judge.

-In some cases, people other than a child's parents may wish to obtain custody -- including relatives like grandparents, aunts, uncles, and close family friends.
-Some states label such a situation as "non-parental" or "third-party" custody, while other states refer to the third party's goal in these situations as obtaining "guardianship" of the child.
-Whatever the label, most states have specific procedures that must be followed by people seeking non-parental custody.
+In some cases, people other than a child's parents may wish to get custody.
+This may be grandparents, aunts, uncles, or close family friends.
+Some states label such a situation as "non-parental" or "third-party" custody.
+Other states refer to the third party's goal as obtaining "guardianship" of the child.
+Whatever the label, most states have specific procedures.

-The process usually begins when the person seeking custody files a document called a "non-parental custody petition" (or similarly-titled petition) with the court, which sets out the person's relationship to the child, the status of the child's parents (living, dead, whereabouts unknown), and the reasons the person is seeking (and should be granted) custody.
+The process usually begins when the person seeking custody files a document called a "non-parental custody petition" with the court.
+This sets out the person's relationship to the child, the status of the child's parents (living, dead, whereabouts unknown), and the reasons the person is seeking (and should be granted) custody.
 Usually, a copy of this petition must also be delivered to the child's parents if they are living and their whereabouts are known.

-For example, non-parents seeking custody of a child in Utah may be granted custodial or visitation rights if clear and convincing evidence establishes that the non-parent:
+For example, non-parents seeking custody of a child in Utah may be granted custodial or visitation rights if the evidence establishes that the non-parent:

 - Intentionally assumed the role and obligations of a parent